-From Release 15.2 onwards, Enterprise Architect provides a greatly expanded range of options for introducing powerful mathematical tools and capabilities into your simulations.
+Enterprise Architect provides a wide range of options for introducing advanced mathematical tools and capabilities into your simulations.

 You can bring the power of integrated external tools such as MATLAB into your models through the use of Solver Classes, and can also export your models for execution in other external tools such as MATLAB Simulink, Stateflow and Simscape, or OpenModelica.